Swan Congratulates New Sports Minister…Reels out expectations

 “SWAN equally expects that the yearly allocation to the sports sector from the Federation Account will significantly improve, because sports is a huge industry, that if well programmed has the potential to meaningfully engage a lot of the teeming youths.

-“SWAN will be ready to support you push for an increase in the allocation that comes to the Ministry, engaging relevant government agencies both at the Executive and Legislative arms.
+“SWAN will be ready to support you push for an increase in the allocation that comes to the Ministry, by engaging relevant government agencies both at the Executive and Legislative arms.

 “SWAN is also looking forward to the enactment of a workable national sports policy that will enable every sport to grow, and the creation of an endowment fund for our sports heroes; as well as, an environment that will encourage private sector investment.